 Challenge coins have a tradition in the military of honoring soldiers for their accomplishments and dedication.
-Challenge coins are also used as august means of honoring law enforcement officers and other public servants.
-This also includes the firefighters who risk their lives for the safety of others.
-However, you might be a bit surprised by the long history of firefighting, as well as that of the firefighter challenge coin.
-But first, let's take a brief look back at where challenge coins are and what purpose they serve.
+Challenge coins are also used as means of honoring law enforcement officers and other public servants.
+This includes the firefighters who risk their lives for the safety of others.
+You might be a bit surprised by the long history of firefighting, as well as that of the firefighter challenge coin.

-Challenge coins have been presented as a way to acknowledge the loyalty and a job well done since ancient times.
-But, the modern challenge coins that we know only go back about a hundred years.
-The Romans handed out special coins as a way to provide soldiers with a thank you for their service.
-These particular coins were presented along with the day's pay, serving as a tribute to their duty and actions in battle.
-These days, challenge coins are given to soldiers for their accomplishments, membership to specific units, and promotion.
-What started as a military tradition has reached into the civilian world.
-While challenge coins are still a major staple of military life, they are now being used by businesses, companies, and organizations worldwide.
-They are being used in many of the same ways that the military uses them, honoring excellent service and notable achievements.
-Even NASCAR, the NFL, cadets of the Civil Air Patrol, the Eagle Scouts, and the World Series of Poker all have their own challenge coins.
-However, they are incredibly popular with police departments, fire departments, and other fraternal organizations.
+The modern challenge coins that we know only go back about a hundred years.
+Today, challenge coins are given to soldiers for their accomplishments, membership to specific units, and promotion.
+What started as a military tradition has reached into the civilian world as well.
+Challenge coins are are now being used by businesses, nonprofits, and other organizations worldwide.
+Even NASCAR, the NFL, cadets of the Civil Air Patrol, Eagle Scouts, and the World Series of Poker all have their own challenge coins.
+They are incredibly popular with police departments, fire departments, and other fraternal organizations.

 With many former members of the military securing jobs as firefighters and police officers, it's no surprise that challenge coins have exploded in popularity.
-They are even being used by non-profits and other organizations that are looking for innovative ways to spread their message.
-While challenge coins have various uses, today, we take a closer look at the history of firefighting and the impact of challenge coins.
+Let's take a closer look at the history of firefighting and the impact of challenge coins.

-In fact, it wasn't until the Civil War that fire departments became a staple of communities across the country.
+In fact, it wasn't until the Civil War that fire departments became a staple of communities throughout the nation.
 At that time, departments became fully funded by local, state, and federal governments.
 In other firefighting history, the first female firefighter was Molly Williams, who joined a fire department in New York City back in 1818.
-These days firefighters are essential members of our society, and they deserve to be honored.
-While this is just a short version of the long history of firefighting, it's definitely something interesting.
-However, it's enough to consider when realizing the role that firefighters play in our communities, especially when honored by a custom firefighter challenge coin.
+Today, firefighters are essential members of our society, and they deserve to be honored.
+While this is just a short version of the long history of firefighting, it's enough to consider when realizing the role that firefighters play in our communities, especially when honored by a custom firefighter challenge coin.

 Challenge coins represent courage and bravery, used to honor those who go above and beyond.
 This is precisely what makes them ideal for firefighters and fire departments across the world.
 They have become an ideal way to acknowledge those who risk their lives for the safety of others.
-This is why they have become prevalent inside and outside of the military.
 Firefighter coins are a great way to give back and give thanks for the dedication and sacrifice that these men and women make on a daily basis.

 At ChallengeCoins4Less.com, we understand the significance of challenge coins and what they represent.
 We also understand the importance that firefighters and fire departments do for the safety of our towns and cities.
 We instill those same values into what we do.
 Firefighter coins are among our most popular coins, and we take pride in designing them.
 Our talented staff of graphic designers and artists have designed coins of all sorts and understand the crucial details that hold meaning.
 These coins represent service to our communities and honor the men and women who serve.